ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 key rotations.

-Beyond staging keys with the "not-before" value, Issuers MAY advertise multiple token-keys for the same token-type to facilitate key rotation.
+Beyond staging keys with the "not-before" value, Issuers MAY advertise multiple "token-keys" for the same token-type to facilitate key rotation.
 In this case, Issuers indicate preference for which token key to use based on the order of keys in the list, with preference given to keys earlier in the list.
+Clients SHOULD use the first key in the "token-keys" list that either does not have a "not-before" value or has a "not-before" value in the past.

 Altogether, the Issuer's directory could look like: